-Not having a culture that accepts and supports diversity doesn’t just negatively impact turnover, but it also damages how potential job seekers view your company.
-While a diverse workforce can’t be defined as the sole factor to a company’s success, it is apparent that there are benefits to having multiple perspectives and personalities in a workplace.
+Not having a culture that accepts and supports diversity doesn’t just negatively impact turnover, but also damages how potential job seekers view your company.
+While a diverse workforce can’t be defined as the sole factor in a company’s success, it is apparent that there are benefits to having multiple perspectives and personalities in a workplace.
 A true focus on inclusivity and the development of a diverse workforce can help a company build sustainable growth.
 Ways to enhance your workplace culture include:

 Diversity training and team-building exercises

 Unconscious bias training to help identify and reduce potential biases

 2. Use Keywords To Source For Diverse Candidates